Great Stella Manual

 Mouse Tips

 The mouse does many different things, depending on what mode you're in, which view you're in, whether you're holding down the left/right/both mouse buttons, and whether you're holding down Shift/Ctrl/Neither/Both/Space.
-Watch for the tips in the bottom right hand corner, which show you what the mouse buttons do in the current mode.
+Watch for the tips in the bottom right hand corner, which show you what the mouse buttons do in the current situation.
 The tips change when you hold down Shift/Ctrl/Neither/Both/Space.
 They may also change when you move the pointer from one view to another.
 Even I forget what the mouse can do in some modes, so these on-screen tips help a lot!

 Sometimes just clicking is required (e.g. Shift+Left-click to select a face).
 Sometimes dragging in 2D is required (e.g. Left-Drag to tumble the polyhedron).
 And sometimes dragging in 1D is required (e.g. Right-Drag to zoom in/out).